Artist subsidy (Netherlands): Stichting Beeldend Kunst (SBK) Amsterdam

 In 1955, the artist Pieter Kooistra started a foundation in his Amsterdam house to put SBBK art works on view rather than keep them stored in "art depots".
 Anyone living within bicycling distance of Kooistra's house could rent an artwork for fl.
 2.50 per month.

 The number of members grew from 35 to 300 a year later.
 The success led to opening its first "gallery" in 1959.
 They organized shows in large public buildings, such as the Hema and the Bijenkorf.
 In 1969, the membership in this program rose with the introduction of a "lease-buy" option.
 The renter would pay a higher monthly fee for the art object in a long-term rental.
-At the end of the rental period, the renter would own the arb object.
+At the end of the rental period, the renter would own the art object.
 Originally The Amsterdam "SBK" worked as a city SBBK from 1955 to 1998, when it privatized its activities.